GenomicsAotearoa/hts_workshop_mpi/docs/level1/12_shell_navigation.md

     ??? success "Output"

         ```bash
-        quality_illumina  quality_nanopore  shell_data
+        blast_annotation  quality_illumina  quality_nanopore  shell_data
         ```

-For today we  will be working within the `shell_data` subdirectory.
+We will be starting with the `shell_data` subdirectory.
 If we want to now navigate into the `shell_data` folder we must once again call the `cd` command:

 !!! terminal "code"